sitlesh/STM32-4L-BOARD/README.md

 # STM32 Custom Development Board (v1.0)

-A highly compact, professionally optimized 4-layer custom development board for the STM32 Microcontroller, designed using KiCad.
+A highly compact, professionally optimized 4-layer custom development board for the STM32 Microcontroller, designed using KiCad 10.0.
 The layout utilizes a dedicated 4-layer stackup to achieve superior signal integrity, low-noise power distribution, and a minimal form factor.

 ---